nric/hcpl_test/README.md

   - GND → TX ground.
 Add 100 nF + 1 µF decoupling at the module.
   - OUT → ADC0 (GPIO26) through 9 kΩ series resistor.
   - 1 nF from ADC0 to GND (after the 9 kΩ) for RC anti-alias filter.
+  - 15 kohm from ADC to GND as voltage divider as the output of the ACS712 is 5V peak otherwise.
   - Optional: Schottky clamps to 3.3 V and GND at ADC pin for over/under-voltage protection.

 ### UART / isolation path